 Again Jesus called the crowd to him and said, “Listen to me, everyone, and understand this.
 Nothing outside a person can defile them by going into them.
 Rather, it is what comes out of a person that defiles them.”

-Once He gets into the house, He gives further details to the disciples:
+Later, He gives further details to the disciples:

 After he had left the crowd and entered the house, his disciples asked him about this parable.
 “Are you so dull?” he asked.
 “Don’t you see that nothing that enters a person from the outside can defile them?
 For it doesn’t go into their heart but into their stomach, and then out of the body.”
 (In saying this, Jesus declared all foods clean.)